bluescarni/mppp/doc/sphinx/tutorial_numtower.rst

+.. _tutorial_numtower:

 The numerical tower and type coercion
 =====================================

-Before proceeding to show how mp++'s classes can be used to perform actual computations, it is useful to introduce the hierarchy on top of which mp++'s type coercion is built.
+Before proceeding to show how mp++'s classes can be used to perform arithmetic computations, it is useful to introduce first the hierarchy on top of which mp++'s type coercion is built.

 In a broad sense, mp++ aims to extend C++'s type hierarchy with multiprecision